Mary Dilys Glynne

 Mary Dilys Glynne OBE (19 February 1895 – 9 May 1991) was a British plant pathologist and mountaineer.

 She was the first plant pathologist at Rothamsted Experimental Station and was particularly interested in soil-based fungal diseases including potato wart, eyespot in wheat and take-all.
 She discovered a method for identifying varieties of crop resistant to these fungal diseases and proved that methods such as crop rotation only perpetuated the problem.
 Her research led to increased yields in agriculture, which was of particular note during World War II, and was appointed an OBE for her services to agriculture.

 Glynne was also a passionate mountaineer, climbing a number of famous Alpine peaks.
 She was the second person, the first woman, to climb Mount Spencer in New Zealand.

 Early life

 Glynne was born Mary Dilys Glynne Jones in Upper Bangor, Gwynedd in North Wales on 19 February 1895.
-Her father, John Glynne Jones, was a solicitor and her mother, Dilys Lloyd Glynne Jones was secretary (and later Vice-President) of the Association for Promoting the Education of Girls in Wales.
+Her father, John Glynne Jones, was a solicitor and her mother, Dilys Lloyd Glynne Jones was secretary (and later vice-president) of the Association for Promoting the Education of Girls in Wales.
 The couple had a total of five children.
 Glynne, as the middle child, had both an older and younger brother and sister.
+Glynne's elder sister was Eryl Smith, a doctor and plant collector.
 Glynne's mother was one of the founders of the Bangor School for Girls, so Glynne was educated there before attending North London Collegiate School, another school with links to her mother.
 Her degree in botany was attained from University College of North Wales in 1917 and soon after she dropped the "Jones" from her name.